Subang Jaya station

-Subang Jaya station is a railway station located in SS16, Subang Jaya, Selangor, Malaysia.
-It is served by the KTM Tanjung Malim-Port Klang Line and KL Sentral–Terminal Skypark Line, as well as the LRT Kelana Jaya Line.
+Subang Jaya station is an integrated railway station located in SS16, Subang Jaya, Selangor, Malaysia.
+It is served by KTM Komuter's Tanjung Malim-Port Klang Line and KL Sentral–Terminal Skypark Line, as well as the LRT Kelana Jaya Line.

 The station is situated at the city centre of Subang Jaya behind Subang Parade and AEON Big Subang Jaya.
-It is a popular train and bus hub and is commonly used by college students for travel to and from colleges and universities like SEGi College Subang Jaya, Taylor's University, Monash University, INTI College, UOW Malaysia KDU University College and Sunway University.
+It is a popular train and bus hub and is commonly used by college students for travel to and from colleges and universities like SEGi College Subang Jaya, Taylor's University, Monash University, INTI College, UOW Malaysia and Sunway University.
 The journey time to KL Sentral from this station is approximately 30 minutes.
 Buses that offer services from the station include Bas Selangorku and Rapid KL.